nasa-gibs/worldview/config/default/common/config/metadata/layers/airs/AIRS_L2_Carbon_Monoxide_500hPa_Volume_Mixing_Ratio_Day.md

 #### Description
-Air temperature in units of kelvin at the 700 hPa pressure level, approximately 3000 meters (10,000 feet) above sea level.
-Roughly one third of the mass of Earth's atmosphere is found between Earth's surface and this level.
-This level reflects wind patterns that steer individual thunderstorms, so it is often used by meteorologists for predicting thunderstorm motion and intensification.
+Carbon monoxide in units of parts per billion by volume at the 500 hPa pressure level, approximately 5500 meters (18,000 feet) above sea level.
+The 500 hPa pressure level is near the divide between upper and lower halves of atmospheric mass and is often referred to as a steering level.
+Many midlatitude weather systems between this level and Earth's surface move in roughly the same direction as winds at the 500 hPa level.
+Carbon monoxide is a pollutant that can persist in the atmosphere for roughly one month and be transported large distances, and it plays a role in both air pollution and climate change.
+Carbon monoxide is produced in the incomplete combustion of carbon-containing fuels such as gasoline, natural gas, oil, coal, and wood.
+Humans contribute large quantities of carbon monoxide, mostly as a result of automobile emissions.
+Natural sources include volcanoes and wildfires.
+Carbon monoxide is the most abundant pollutant (by mass) in Earth’s atmosphere.

 #### Image Resolution
 Nominal equatorial image resolution 31.25 km/pixel